 Key Steps in Aluminum Die Casting

-Selling prices of some die casted parts can be even lower.
-The procedure begins with preparing steel molds from a die plate set using a CNC machine.
+The procedure begins with preparing the steel molds using a CNC machine.

 Comparison of Die Casting Process Types: Hot Chamber vs. Cold Chamber vs. Other